Cummings $20 Million Grant Program

 About this funder:

-The $100K for 100 program will fund a wide variety of local causes, especially including human services, education, healthcare, and social justice.
+The Cummings $20 Million Grant Program funds a wide variety of local causes, especially those related to human services, education, healthcare, and social justice.

 To ensure that funds benefit a wide variety of causes, the Foundation limits the number of grants awarded each year to independent organizations affiliated with the same national organization (e.g., Boys & Girls Clubs, YMCA).